firebolt-db/godocs/docs/Guides/query-data/keyboard-shortcuts-for-sql-editor.md

 layout: default
 title: Keyboard shortcuts for the Develop Space
 description: Reference for efficient keyboard shortcuts when working in the Firebolt Develop space.
-nav_order: 4
+nav_order: 1
-parent: Query data
+parent: Use the Develop Space
 grand_parent: Guides
+published: false
 ---

 # Keyboard shortcuts for the Develop Space